-The vBloc Rechargeable System, our initial product, uses vBloc Therapy to limit the expansion of the stomach, help control hunger sensations between meals, reduce the frequency and intensity of stomach contractions and produce a feeling of early and prolonged fullness.
-We believe the vBloc Rechargeable System offers obese patients a minimally-invasive treatment that can result in significant, durable and sustained weight loss.
-We believe that our vBloc Rechargeable System allows bariatric surgeons to offer a new option to obese patients who are concerned about the risks and complications associated with currently available anatomy-altering, restrictive or malabsorptive surgical procedures.
+The vBloc® System, our initial product, is a U.S. Food and Drug Administration (FDA)-approved pacemaker-like device that delivers vBloc® Neurometabolic Therapy (vBloc Therapy) to help patients feel full and eat less by intermittently blocking hunger signals on the vagus nerve.
+Our therapy limits the expansion of the stomach, helps control hunger sensations between meals, reduces the frequency and intensity of stomach contractions and produces a feeling of early and prolonged fullness.
+We believe the vBloc System offers obese patients a minimally-invasive treatment that can result in significant, durable and sustained weight loss.
+We believe that our vBloc System allows bariatric surgeons to offer a new option to obese patients who are concerned about the risks and complications associated with currently available anatomy-altering, restrictive or malabsorptive surgical procedures.